peanut butter go bad

 Tip 1: Keep products in cool place

 The most significant embargo is to leave the product in the sun.
 This will undoubtedly guarantee spoilage in record time.
 But also try to keep the butter in really cool places.
-A refrigerator would be ideal, but if you don’t like a product too hard, you can store it in a colder pantry in a dark place.
+A refrigerator would be ideal, but if you don’t like a product too hard, you can store it in a colder pantry staple in a dark place.
+This will prevent oil separation as well.

-Always keep the jar tightly closed and do not leave the product open on the counter for a long time.
+Always keep the jar tightly closed and do not leave the open jar on the counter for a long time.
 Air will increase oxidation and diminish the quality of the spread itself.

 Tip 3: Always use a clean spoon